An analog of adjoint ideals and PLT singularities in mixed characteristic: Perfectoid big Cohen-Macaulay algebras

 We next prove the existence of weakly functorial perfectoid big Cohen-Macaulay algebras for certain diagrams (with a certain map factorizing through $R^+$).
 This will be a crucial ingredient in our comparison result with the adjoint ideal from birational geometry.
 Note that \cite[Theorem F on page 10]{GabberMSRINotes} claims a version of functorial big Cohen-Macaulay algebras, but to the best of our knowledge, that is not enough for our purpose.

-\begin{theorem} Let $(R,\m)$ be a complete normal local domain of mixed characteristic $(0,p)$.
+\begin{theorem} Let $(R,\m)$ be a Noetherian complete local domain of mixed characteristic $(0,p)$.
 Let $P_1$, $P_2$ be two height one primes of $R$ such that $Q=P_1+P_2$ is a height two prime with $R_Q$ regular.
 Then there exists a commutative diagram:

 where $B$, $B_1$, $B_2$ and $C$ are perfectoid big Cohen-Macaulay algebras over $R$, $R/P_1$, $R/P_2$ and $R/Q$ respectively.
 Moreover, we can take $B$, $B_1$ and $C$ to be algebras over $R^+$, $(R/P_1)^+$, and $(R/Q)^+$ respectively for a given compatibly chosen $R^+\to (R/P_1)^+\to (R/Q)^+$, and $B$ can be given in advance. \end{theorem} \begin{proof} We first prove the following claim: \begin{claim} There exists $x\in P_2$ and $g\notin Q$ such that $gP_2\subseteq (x)$ and $x \notin P_1$. \end{claim} \begin{proof}[Proof of Claim] Since $R_Q$ is regular and $P_2R_Q$ is a principal ideal, we can pick $x\in P_2$ and $h\notin Q$ such that $R_h$ is regular and such that $(x)R_h=P_2R_h$.
 Note that $x\notin P_1$ since otherwise $P_2R_h\subseteq P_1R_h$ and thus $P_2R_Q\subseteq P_1R_Q$ contradicting $P_1+P_2=Q$ has height two.
 Therefore there exists $g=h^N$ such that $gP_2\subseteq (x)$. \end{proof}